 Improving Your Company’s Health

-Additionally, hosting an event can lead to more motivated employees—something there is currently a short supply of due to the pandemic.
-According to Pew Research, 36% of teleworkers find it somewhat or very difficult to be motivated to work at home, with those aged 18-29 having even less motivation; 53% of this age range found it difficult to find motivation while working remotely.
+But it’s about more than addressing challenges; it’s also about being proactive in building your team and encouraging positive behaviors.
+In fact, hosting an event can lead to more motivated employees, especially with many continuing to work from home.
+According to Pew Research, 36% of teleworkers find it somewhat or very difficult to be motivated to work at home, with those aged 18-29 finding it the most difficult; 53% of this age range found it difficult to find motivation while working remotely.
 Even if your company works in office, it is still important to note that 32% of all American employees are finding it harder to be motivated now than before the pandemic, according to PR Newswire.
-How can you help your team feel more driven at work?
-No surprise, the answer is once again an event.
+What is one way you can help your team feel more driven at work?
+No surprise – the answer is once again an event.

 Celebrating Your Employees

-The last reason you may want to consider hosting an event is to celebrate the hard work your staff has been putting in (especially during such a difficult time).
-Microsoft researchers found that employees are spending far more time in the home office than they did in the regular office, sometimes finding it difficult to know when to end the workday.
-Commitment like this deserves celebration, and an event is a perfect way to show them you appreciate their hard work.
-And if you need proof that this is a good idea from a business standpoint, keep reading.
+Further, researchers found that employees are spending far more time in the home office than they did in the regular office, sometimes finding it difficult to know when to end the workday.
+Commitment like this deserves celebration, and an event is a perfect way to show your appreciation for their hard work.
+In addition, celebrating this hard work and commitment communally builds important work relationships.
+And if you need more proof that this is a good idea from a business standpoint, keep reading.